 This fund plans for the future purchase of highway equipment including snow plows, sanders, backhoe, and trucks.
+The Town replaced the one ton truck in 2012 and also purchased a backhoe.
 We would like to rebuild the fund to allow for future replacement and new equipment purchases as needed.
-We purchased a replacement sweeper in 2016, a ditching bucket, roller and used six-wheel truck with plows and sander in 2017 from this fund.
+We purchased a replacement sweeper in 2016, and a ditching bucket, roller and used six-wheel truck with plows and sander in 2017 from this fund.
 As of 12/31/17 there was \$24,851.45 in this fund.
 The estimated tax rate impact of this article is \$0.06.